-By knowing your business inside and out, you’re setting yourself up for a better chance of landing a bad credit business loan.
-Regular monthly deposits into your bank account show that your business has consistent, reliable income to help pay off your loan.
+By knowing your business’s finances inside and out, you’re setting yourself up for a better chance of landing a bad credit business loan.
+Regular monthly deposits into your bank account show that your business has consistent, reliable income to help pay off your loan amount.
 If a lender sees that you meet this requirement, this will help your case!

 If you know there are weaknesses in your application, like a low credit score, bring them up first.
 Lay everything out on the table so you appear honest and trustworthy.
 Similarly, you should have some reasoning behind any long-term or ongoing debts.

-If you’re majorly behind on these payments, the bank or lender won’t look favorably at your application.
+If you’re behind on these payments, the bank or lender won’t look favorably at your application.
 Still, the best thing you can do is ensure that you have a plan for paying off the debt in a responsible manner, and relay this to your lender in a succinct way.

-Some lenders may not care about this aspect of your application.
-Others will require it, especially if your business credit score is low.
-Add it to your application, especially if it’s high, since it will boost your creditworthiness.
+If you have a decent personal credit score, add it to your business loan application, because it could boost your creditworthiness.
 This goes along with our next point, particularly if you have a lower credit score.

 The U.S. Small Business Association recommends having a business partner with good personal credit.
 If you don’t have a high personal credit score, it may be time to consider bringing in outside partners to split profits and increase investments.
 If you can recruit a partner who will vouch for the company as an executive or co-founder, you can score a larger loan or get approved for a lower interest rate.

-Your plan for how you’ll utilize a business loan is as important as your qualifications for the loan.
-Most lenders will want to know how you’re going to spend this money, and will want to determine if you’ll still be able to generate enough revenue to repay your debts.
+Most financing lenders will want to know how you’re going to utilize the increased cash flow, and so they can determine if you’ll still be able to generate enough revenue to meet the repayment terms.

-Include an appraised valuation amount for each item, because this will help speed up the process.
+Include an appraised valuation amount for each item, because this will help speed up the application process.
 If you have significant collateral, the lender might be able to give you a decent term and amount, despite your low credit score.

 If you’re expecting a big check from a customer, but their payment is delayed, the bank can take this into account and loan you money based on that guarantee.
-Often, the lender will only issue the same amount as your unpaid invoices, but you can negotiate for a higher amount if needed.
+Often, the business financing lender will only issue the same amount as your unpaid invoices, but you can negotiate for a higher amount if needed.